 But if your wife can’t argue with you without criticizing you, name-calling, or belittling, that’s a huge problem.
 Not only is it disrespectful, but it’s destroying the relationship.

-In fact, it’s one of the 4 Worst Things a Couple Can Do to Each Other according to renowned marriage expert Dr. John Gottman.
+In fact, it’s one of the 4 Worst Things a Couple Can Do to Each Other (click to read my article which reviews all 4) according to renowned marriage expert Dr. John Gottman.

 13. You are low on the priority list